The Art of Joy: Part two

 Following the death of Gaia, Modesta goes to live in Catania.
 Modesta begins to understand the burden of being the female head of the family, forced to do business and without time for herself or Beatrice.
-Both woman know the doctor Carlo, a Milanese and a Communist.
+Both women know the doctor Carlo, a Milanese and a Communist.
 The Brandiforti family moves to a villa by the sea, Villa Suvarita, which will become the center of the protagonist's life.
 There Carmine visits Modesta several times with the two spending long nights of lovemaking.
 The shy doctor Carlo falls in love with Modesta but fails to grasp the immensity of her desire.
 Beatrice, unaware of this, falls in love with Carlo, marries him and moves with him to Catania.
 The two will soon have a daughter, Bambolina also called Bambù.
-During the 1920s Carlo comes and goes from the north of Italy returning with new ideas and stories.
-Carmine dies and Modesta begins a relationship with her son Mattia, treating him as immature and looking for the much loved Carmine in him.
+During the 1920s, Carlo comes and goes from the north of Italy returning with new ideas and stories.
+Carmine dies and Modesta begins a relationship with Carmine's son Mattia, treating him as immature and looking for the much loved Carmine in him.
 Ippolito, who has been in the care of other caregivers for some time, has a relationship with one of these, Inès, who gives birth to Jacopo.
 Modesta, now passionate about politics, enters the Communists circles of Catania and enrolls in the university.
 Carlo is seriously injured by a group of fascists and dies.
 His Communist friends avenge him, in particular Modesta, thanks to the help of trusted family friend Pietro.

 Part three

 Modesta and Mattia wound each other without killing each other, but leaving an indelible mark.
 Widowed Beatrice lets herself die.
 This wave of death brings with it many children into that house, Prando, Jacopo and Bambolina.
 Modesta hires Stella as a helper along with her son, 'Ntoni.
 At Pietro's suggestion, Modesta also adopts another girl, Mela, who turns out to be a great musician.
 Modesta, now a point of reference for left-wing intellectuals of the time, gives refuge to Joyce, a wealthy psychologist who escapes fascism.
 The two begin a relationship that lasts for many years.
 Together they are intoxicated by culture and the many children grow up.
-However, Modesta’s relationship with Joyce has a number of ups and downs due to Joyce’s depression which causes her to make several suicide attempts.
+However, Modesta's relationship with Joyce has a number of ups and downs due to Joyce's depression which causes her to make several suicide attempts.
 Joyce's brother Timur, who is a Nazi supporter, comes to look for him at Modesta's house.
 Joyce attempts suicide again and Modesta realizes she has fallen out of love with her.